- Special Offers

 Lough Eske Donegal Co Donegal

 Another hotel that has earned a reputation for exceptional food, Harvey’s Point is beautifully located, on the shores of Lough Eske, and is in an area renowned for wonderful walking – in fact walking is a regular theme among the many excellent short breaks that they offer throughout the year, so it’s hardly surprising that dog lovers enjoy coming here.
 First opened by the Gysling family in 1989, it has always been a pet friendly place.
 In the early days, the original owner Jody Gysling (now living nearby) was never to be seen without a couple of friendly black labs tagging along beside him and - although it has grown much bigger and more luxurious of late - this friendly hotel, now run by Jody’s brother Marc and his wife (and General Manager) Deirdre McGlone, still welcomes guests with pets.
-The exceptionally large rooms in a new block are finished to a very high spec and not suitable for pets, but the older rooms - which are tucked away in front of the extension, along the ground floor corridor – are preferred by many regular guests, especially those travelling with their dog; although less luxurious, they are very comfortable - and will appeal to those who enjoy being closer to the countryside, with access to the lough.
+All of the rooms and suites are extremely luxurious and those on the ground floor, along the corridor from the reception area and with easy access to the grounds and lough, are especially popular with dog owners.

 Carbery Cottage Guest Lodge SOUTH-WEST